 Twice a year the clouds will part, the heavens will shine down on you, and you’ll receive that glorious third paycheck!
 Everything will feel right in the world and the spender in you might want to head straight to the Target home decor section.
 But let me encourage you to send that “extra money” elsewhere.

-This third paycheck is a wonderful tool, but it should be used as such.
+You can also use this money to set up a large buffer in your checking account.
+The third paycheck is a wonderful tool, but it should be used as such.

 Writing a budget is just like any other task.
 Practice makes progress!
 The more you write a biweekly budget, the easier it will become.
 Give yourself time and I promise that you will be a budgeting pro in no time!

 Looking for answers to your budgeting questions?
 Or maybe you need a little motivation to get your finances under control.
 Sign up for my FREE Budgeting Basics Email Course.
 In this free course you’ll learn:

 - the 20 items missing from your budget

 - 8 items to remove from your budget

 - how to use cash envelopes to control your spending

 - how to pay off debt fast

 The course also comes with free printables to make your life easier!
 Sign up below.